 When an interviewer asks you, “Are you good at multitasking?”
 Your immediate reaction may be to say, “Yes, of course!”
 That’s what the interviewer wants to hear, right?
 However, interviewers should reword the question.
 But since that may not happen, here’s how you need to reply.
 Read more “Multitasking: What Interviewers Really Mean”

 Working from home is often linked to increased productivity.
 But while distractions in the home office are different from the distractions in a traditional office, they still exist.
 Work-from-home distractions require a concentrated effort to ensure you stay on track.
 Here are 7 remote workers face and ways to combat them.
 Read more “7 Work-From-Home Distractions (And How to Combat Them)”

-After nearly a decade of working in editorial departments, internal marketing agencies, and ad agencies, after being on staff, a contractor, a freelancer, and now small business owner (at least that’s how the government classifies me), I’ve received a lot of (mostly good) advice.
+After nearly a decade of working in editorial departments, internal marketing agencies, and ad agencies, after being on staff, a contractor, a freelancer, and now small business owner, I’ve received a lot of (mostly good) advice.

 But to this day, there’s one piece of advice a mentor and one-time manager gave me that sticks out above anything else.

 Remote working, working from home, working in pajamas: call it what you want, it’s still work.
 And one of my biggest challenges is not just getting traditional employers to understand that, but my peers.

 I recently told a friend about a 100% remote company I work for, and how it’s great to work with others who understand the nuances of a non-traditional office.
 The friend started conjecturing about what an all-remote workforce means, describing employees in the same way South Park portrays its World of Warcraft guy — a complete stereotype.
 Here’s everything traditional 9-5ers need to understand about remote-work life.
 Read more “7 Things Friends Need to Know About Remote Working”